Almost everyone needs to get more exercise, and walking is probably the easiest way. It’s also the most underrated.

 How many steps per day do I need?

 You’ve probably heard the advice to take the stairs whenever possible or park your car farther away.
-Those are a good start because small behavior changes are proven to add up big-time.
+That’s a good start because small behavior changes are proven to add up, big-time.

 20 ways to take more steps per day

-1. Invest in a comfortable pair (or two) of walking shoes, and keep one pair in the car or at work.
-Go ahead — make ‘em count!
+1. Invest in a comfortable pair (or 2) of walking shoes, and keep 1 pair in the car or at work.
+Go ahead — make them count!

-7. Ditch the conference room and have a walking meeting with coworkers.
-Walking has been shown to improve creativity.
+7. Have a walking meeting with coworkers.
+Walking has been shown to improve creativity

-8. Play with your kids (or someone else’s).
+8. Play with your kids.
 Tag.
 Hopscotch.
-Or walk your children to and from school.
+Or walk your children to and from school

-10. Use the restroom one floor up (or down), or one that’s not right down the hall.
+10. Use the restroom one floor up (or down)… not one that’s right down the hall

-11. Peruse all the grocery store aisles (are you sure you didn’t forget anything?).
-Take an extra lap around the perimeter (where the healthier foods are located!) before checking out.
+11. Peruse all the grocery store aisles.
+Take an extra lap around the perimeter (where the healthier foods are located!) before checking out

 13. Drink up!
-Hydration is important, and it will add a few pit stops to your day.
+Hydration is important, and it will add a few walks to your day